bbaigalmaa/3D-reconstruction-from-a-vehicle-mounted-camera/README.md

 </ol>
 The above steps are the same for other ELTECar datasets by replacing DEV0 images and changing the .csv file path.

+**ELTECar dataset renaming**
-Then, to make simple to read images, the ELTECar dataset was renamed to a numerical ordering same as KITTI images.
+To make simple to read images, the ELTECar dataset was renamed to a numerical ordering same as KITTI images.
 However, it is not necessary to be renamed.
 Reasons why the thesis work has implemented this renaming step are: 1.
 Reading image files one by one took a long time.
                         2. When reading all the files from the folder, the image ordering changed.
 So the solution I found was to rename the images once and use the renamed image folder instead of the original one.
 To do so, we need to execute ELTECarDatasetRename/rename_ELTECar.py with following parameters: